Rolex Cookie Monster vs Smurf: What Changed in 2026

 Can You Tell a White-Gold Submariner From Steel at a Glance?

+Most people can’t.
+From across the room a Cookie Monster reads as a steel Submariner with a blue bezel.
 The Smurf is slightly easier to spot because the dial color is unusual, but the white-gold case still passes for steel until you handle it.
 Pick one up and the weight gives it away.
 Both are noticeably heavier than steel Subs.

 We compare white gold vs stainless steel on Rolex in more detail in a separate guide if you’re weighing the two materials.